Blue Origin stock

 Frequently asked questions

-- Is Blue Origin still a private company?
+- Is Blue Origin a public or private company?

 - What is Blue Origin's valuation?